- Almost entire skeleton found after skull's discovery, anthropologist testifies

 Crowe disappeared before police could question him.

 He resurfaced in Manhattan in 1993 as Clark Rockefeller.

-Authorities learned shortly after the 2008 kidnapping of his daughter that Gerhartsreiter was not Clark Rockefeller.
-He was arrested in Baltimore, where he was hiding out with the daughter.
-He had already assumed a new identity: a ship's captain named Chip Smith who, with his daughter, Muffy, was relocating to Chile.
+The investigation heated up again when authorities learned shortly after the 2008 kidnapping that Gerhartsreiter was not Clark Rockefeller.
+He was arrested in Baltimore, where he was hiding out with his daughter.
+He had already assumed a new identity: a ship's captain named Chip Smith who, with his daughter Muffy, was relocating to Chile.

-His second wife, Harvard-educated financial executive Sandra Boss, testified that she spent more than a dozen years with him before growing suspicious that "Rockefeller" was not who he said he was.
+His second wife, Harvard-educated financial executive Sandra Boss, testified at the kidnapping trial that she spent more than a dozen years with him before growing suspicious that Rockefeller was not who he said he was.

 They met in New York and were married in Nantucket, Massachusetts.
 Their daughter, Reigh, was born on May 24, 2001, and her father nicknamed her "Snooks."